-Venezuelans wait for results from boycotted congress vote
+Venezuela’s Maduro claims sweep of boycotted election

-CARACAS, Venezuela (AP) — Venezuelan President Nicolás Maduro’s socialist party was poised to gain control of the National Assembly, the country’s last major independent institution, in congressional elections boycotted by the main opposition coalition.
+CARACAS, Venezuela (AP) — Venezuelan President Nicolás Maduro’s political alliance claimed a sweeping victory Monday in congressional elections boycotted by the most influential opposition politicians and widely criticized internationally as being fraudulent.

-Official results had not yet been released by late Sunday night, but analysts they say are a near-foregone conclusion with the vote largely shunned by rival candidates and declared a sham by the U.S., European Union and several other nations.
+The win gives Maduro control of the last major branch of government outside his grasp.
+It plays out in the waning days of the Trump administration, which leaves office with Maduro firmly entrenched despite its efforts to bring about his departure through diplomacy and sanctions.

-Maduro, who already has the loyalty of the courts, the military, prosecutors and other institutions, is expected to load the formerly opposition-controlled National Assembly with his supporters after the vote.
+“We have recovered the National Assembly with the majority vote of the Venezuelan people,” Maduro said in a televised address.
+“It’s a great victory without a doubt for democracy.”

-Despite Venezuela’s political turmoil, voting took place Sunday with no apparent problems in Caracas.
-A light flow of voters walked up to ballot boxes at Andres Bello School in downtown Caracas.
-They checked their names on a wall outside, and inside showed identification cards before registering their votes on touchscreen machines, which printed a paper ballot they dropped into a box.
+The National Assembly has been led by U.S.-backed politician Juan Guaidó, who has pressed to oust Maduro for nearly two years and end Venezuela’s deepening crisis.
+He’s backed by Washington and dozens of nations that consider Maduro’s presidency illegitimate.

-“I came to vote, and in less than half a second I have voted, quickly,” Caracas resident Rafael Espinoza said.
-“I’ll tell anyone who wants to do so that they can come down and vote in fractions of a second.”
+The election’s outcome, however, appears to weaken both Maduro, who’s accused as overseeing a fixed vote, and Guaidó, whose legal claim to the presidency hinges on his role as National Assembly head, while his own popularity fades after failing to oust Maduro.

-The Supreme Court this year appointed a new elections commission, including three members who have been sanctioned by the U.S. and Canada, without participation of the opposition-led Congress, as the law requires.
+The opposition boycott stems from a Supreme Court ruling this year appointing a new election commission, including three members who have been sanctioned by the U.S. and Canada, without participation of the opposition-led Congress, as the law requires.

-The court also removed the leadership of three opposition parties, appointing new leaders the opposition accuses of conspiring to support Maduro.
+The court also removed the leadership of three opposition parties — including Guaidó’s — appointing new leaders the opposition accuses of conspiring to support Maduro.

-Maduro has campaigned for his party’s candidates — including his son and wife — promising to finally silence the right-wing opposition, which he accuses of inciting violent protests and inviting U.S. sanctions.
+A small number of opposition parties not associated with Guaidó have held dialogue with the government and participated in the election.
+Critics say this allowed Maduro to maintain the semblance of a valid contest.

-“There are those who plot coups, those who ask for military intervention,” Maduro said on Saturday night in a broadcast on state television, dismissing criticism of the election.
-“We say: Votes yes — war no, bullets no.”
+Maduro campaigned for his party’s candidates — including his son and wife — promising to finally silence the right-wing opposition, which he accuses of inciting violent street protests and inviting U.S. sanctions.

 The election comes amid uncertainty over the impending change of U.S. administration.
 Like outgoing President Donald Trump, President-elect Joe Biden has called Maduro a “dictator,” though it’s unclear what approach he’ll take toward Venezuela’s crisis.